preactjs/preact-cli/README.md

 If your variable is not prefixed, you can still add it manually by using your `preact.config.js` (see [DefinePlugin] config in the recipes wiki).

-You can also set variables using a `.env` file in the root of your project:
+You can set and store variables using a `.env` file in the root of your project:

 > `.env`